Inspiration

 Charismatic Leadership Style Development

-People with charisma tend to have a few traits in common.
-For example, one trait is the ability to be genuine and sincere.
-Another trait is the ability to listen well and connect what others are trying to say with your own thoughts.
+People with charisma tend to have a few leadership traits in common.
+For example, the ability to be genuine and sincere.
+Many also have the ability to listen well and connect what others are trying to say with ther own thoughts.

 Another trait that is important for people who have charisma is authenticity.
 Being authentic means being yourself, not trying to act like someone else or be something you’re not.
 It means being true to yourself, letting your true self show through, and not hiding anything from others.